azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 urllib.request.urlretrieve('http://yann.lecun.com/exdb/mnist/t10k-labels-idx1-ubyte.gz', filename='./data/test-labels.gz')
 ```

 In this challenge, we'll be training remotely.
-Therefore, we'll need to be able to access the MNIST dataset from our Azure Machine Learning Compute cluster.
+Therefore, we'll need to be able to access the MNIST dataset from our compute cluster.

 To do so, we'll upload our data to the default datastore that our Azure ML Workspace provided for us.
 This code will retrieve the default datastore (Azure Blob) and upload the four files from MNIST into the `./mnist` folder: